speakeasy-api/speakeasy/README.md

 # The Speakeasy CLI - Generate Client SDKs Like a Human Wrote Them
 ![181640742-31ab234a-3b39-432e-b899-21037596b360](https://user-images.githubusercontent.com/68016351/196461357-fcb8d90f-cd67-498e-850f-6146c58d0114.png)

-[Speakeasy](https://www.speakeasyapi.dev/) is a complete platform for API Developer Experience.
-Achieve the vision of self service APIs by moving beyond API docs.
-Give your API users a seamless onboarding and integration experience in minutes.
-Use this CLI to generate and manage Idiomatic Client SDKs that just work.
-The CLI invokes generators built from the ground up with a focus on a langauge ergonomics and extensibility.
+Speakeasy is the fastest way to ship developer experience for your APIs.

 ![ezgif-1-941c72f269](https://user-images.githubusercontent.com/68016351/206042347-a3dc40de-4339-4b88-9fff-39513c1c8216.gif)

-## Overview
+## What is Speakeasy ?

+[Speakeasy](https://www.speakeasyapi.dev/) gives your users the DevEx that makes API integrations easy.
+Don’t put the burden of integration on your users.
+Take your APIs to market with best in class sdks and a complete self-service experience from shipping great sdks to managing keys, logs and more.

+## What is the Speakeasy CLI ?

-This CLI is a tool for interacting with the [Speakeasy](https://docs.speakeasyapi.dev/docs/speakeasy-cli/) platform and its various functions:
+This CLI is a tool for interacting with the [Speakeasy](https://docs.speakeasyapi.dev/docs/speakeasy-cli/) platform - the CLI brings the functionality of Speakeasy into your development workflow.
+It can be run locally or in your CI/CD pipeline to validate your API specs, generate SDKs and more.

+Current functions of the CLI include:

-* Generating idiomatic client SDKs from OpenAPI3 specs:
+* Generating idiomatic client SDKs from OpenAPI3.X specs:
-  * Live: Go, Python3, Typescript(Node), Java (alpha)
+  * Live: Go, Python3, Typescript(Node), Java
   * Coming soon: Terraform, Rust, Ruby, C# and more languages on upon request!
 * Validating the correctness of OpenAPI3 specs.
 The CLI has a built in command to validate your spec and post helpful error messages.
+* Authenticating with the platform and managing API keys.

 ## Design Choices

-All the SDKs we generate are designed to be as idiomatic to the language they are generated for as possible while being similar enough to each other to allow some familarity between them, but also to allow for an effiecient generation engine that is capabale of supporting many languages.
+All the SDKs we generate are designed to be as idiomatic to the language they are generated for as possible while being similar enough to each other to allow some familiarity between them, but also to allow for an efficient generation engine that is capabale of supporting many languages.
 Some of the design decisions we made are listed below:

 * Each of the SDKs generally implement a base SDK class that contains the methods for each of the API endpoints defined in a spec.
 * Where possible we generate fully typed models from the OpenAPI document and seperate those models defined as components in the docs and those that are defined inline with operations.